Oral Health

 Professional In-Office Whitening

-With this treatment, you'll quickly see results after a single session.
-The dentist does all the work for you, and you don't have to do anything but sit back and relax.
+The higher peroxide concentration means you’ll see results after a single session.
+Your dentist completes the treatment in the office, so you don’t have to do anything at home.

-Since a dentist does professional in-office whitening, it reduces the risk of tooth sensitivity, soft tissue burns or damage, and gum irritation.
+A professional facilitating the whitening process reduces the risk of side effects like tooth sensitivity, soft tissue burns or damage, and gum irritation.

 LED Whitening Kits

-2. A whitening gel tray (mouthpiece) with LED lights that accelerates the whitening process
+• A tray or mouthpiece with LED lights to accelerate the whitening process

-They’re convenient for getting whiter teeth without visiting the dentist’s office.
-Compared to in-office treatments, LED whitening kits are more affordable.
+These kits are convenient for getting whiter teeth without visiting the dentist’s office.
+LED whitening kits are more affordable but less effective than in-office treatments.

 Teeth Whitening Strips